-Getting treatment quickly after a traumatic brain injury is crucial for having the best chance at a full recovery.
+Getting concussion treatment quickly after an injury is crucial for having the best chance at a full recovery.
 Depending on the nature of the head injury, your medical team may take some of the following steps to treat you in the short term:

 - Surgery – If a person has an object embedded in the brain or pressure on the brain from a fractured skull, these conditions will need to be remedied with careful, precise surgery.
 Surgery may also be necessary to stop internal bleeding in the brain and repair broken blood vessels.